JrSchild/hermite-resize-webgl/README.md

 ## Hermite resize in webgl
 A highly experimental project with the [hermite image-resize](https://github.com/viliusle/Hermite-resize) algorithm implemented in WebGL.
+Due to mediocre performance and quality of canvas/resizing and javascript-based resize algorithms I implemented the hermite algorithm in WebGL.

 #### API
+For now, make sure to include `hermite-resize-webgl.js` and `webgl-utils.js`.
+Also copy the vertex and fragment shaders to your HTML.
+These steps will be smoothed out in the future.
 ```
 var glScale = GLScale(options);